rancher/docs/content/rancher/v2.6/en/backups/migrating-rancher/_index.md

   secretKey: <Enter your base64-encoded secret key>
 ```

-This secret can be created in any namespace, with the above example it will get created in the default namespace
+This secret can be created in any namespace, with the above example it will get created in the default namespace.

 In the Restore custom resource, `prune` must be set to false.